Editing services for independent and self-publishing authors

 Do you have a budget for editing?

-Then, I’ll ask to see your whole manuscript to determine if it’s a good fit for me and how long it’ll take to work on.
-I like to get a sense of the piece as a whole rather than see just a sample because certain parts may require more or less editing than others.
+After we connect, I’ll ask to see your whole manuscript to determine if it’s a good fit for me and how long it’ll take to work on.
+I like to get a sense of the piece as a whole rather than see just a sample.

-I’ll do the work, and send you my edits.
-Then, I typically like to schedule a video or phone call with you to discuss my edits, typically within a couple weeks, after you’ve looked them over.
+I’ll do the work and send you my edits.
+I also like to schedule a video or phone call a couple weeks after you’ve looked over my edits to have a final discussion about your manuscript.

 Rates